OpenSwitchNOS/openswitch-ops/docs/REST_API_design.md

 ```

 ## Notifications support
 Clients can subscribe to resources to be notified about changes within the database.
 The REST daemon is the entry point for subscribing.
 Clients can subscribe to specific resources or a collection of resource changes through REST APIs.
-The REST daemon receives notifications from the OVSDB indicating changes and are notified to the clients.
+The REST daemon receives notifications from the OVSDB indicating changes and notify the clients.

 ```ditaa
     +------------+